 Let’s talk more about the unsecured website example.
 There are manual and automated ways to install an SSL certificate.
 The manual way is error-prone, tedious, and redundant and shouldn’t even be considered for most modern sites.

 Since the SSL certificates often have an expiration date, you have no recourse but to renew them before they expire.
 The moment you forget to renew your SSL certificate is when you start losing customers.
-So make sure to set a reminder, or use a service that auto renews the certificates, such as AWS Certificate Manager (ACM).
+So make sure to set a reminder, or have your web developer use a service that auto renews the certificates, such as AWS Certificate Manager (ACM).

 You’ve Got Options for Security